For about fifteen years from the mid 1970's to the late 1980's an annual excursion for a certain group of

 not especially well thought out and personal hygiene was pretty much an afterthought as well.

-The local American Legion Post (Speedway Post #500 - go figure) on Georgetown Road did offer nice
+The local American Legion Post (Speedway Post #500 - go figure) on Georgetown Road, right in the shadow

 Today the "500" provides Press Passes to actual reporters from real news outlets.
 They have to be picked